Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## The Problem

 A small coffee shop chain with three New York locations had six months of point-of-sale data and no easy way to read it.
-The owners could see the register totals each day, but they couldn't answer the questions that actually drive decisions: which store is pulling its weight, when is the shop busiest, which products are worth the counter space, and is the business actually growing.
+The owners could see the register totals each day, but they couldn't answer the questions that actually drive decisions: which store is pulling its weight, when is the shop busiest, which products are worth the counter space, and is the business actually growing?
 The raw export was a single 149,000-row transaction log — accurate, but unusable without structure.

 ## Dataset

-149,116 individual transactions across three stores (Lower Manhattan, Hell's Kitchen, Astoria) from January to June 2023 — each row a single item sold, with quantity, unit price, product category/type/detail, store, date and time.
-The data was already well-formed (no missing values, no duplicate transactions), so the work was reshaping it — calculating revenue, extracting hour/weekday/month — rather than heavy repair.
+149,116 individual transactions across three stores (Lower Manhattan, Hell's Kitchen, Astoria) from January to June 2023, each row a single item sold, with quantity, unit price, product category/type/detail, store, date, and time.
+The data was already well-formed (no missing values, no duplicate transactions), so the work was reshaping it.
+That is,  calculating revenue, extracting hour/weekday/month — rather than heavy repair.

 ## Tools Used